|life span|| |

 |good with|| |

 |shedding amount|| |

 |exercise needs|| |

 |barking level|| |

 |coat length/texture|| |

 The Lhasa apso (pronounced "LAH-suh-AHP-so") is a smart and willful small dog with a big personality.
 They're often described as funny, merry, and eager to please.
 Originating in Tibet, the Lhasa was bred to be a watchdog in palaces and Buddhist monasteries high in the Himalayas.
 Lhasa comes from the city in Tibet and apso is a Tibetan word that loosely translates to "dog."
 This ancestry reveals itself in the modern-day Lhasa—they're alert and loyal to their owners, though often wary of strangers.

-Cost varies widely based on a number of factors (including location), but according to Don Evans, president of the American Lhasa Apso Club, you can expect to pay between $1,400 and $1,800 for a puppy from a reputable breeder.
+Cost varies widely based on a number of factors (including location), but Don Evans, president of the American Lhasa Apso Club (ALAC), says you can expect to pay between $1,400 and $1,800 for a puppy from a reputable breeder.

-Lhasas are fiercely loyal to their tribe and do well with adults and older children who respect their boundaries.
+Lhasas are loyal to their tribe and do well with adults and children who respect their boundaries.
 "Lhasas can make great family pets—even with small children—as long as the children understand (with the parents' direction) to give the dog some space," Evans says.
-If properly socialized and trained, Lhasas can get along with other dogs and pets, but know that the Lhasa likes to be the boss.
+If properly socialized and trained, Lhasas can get along with other dogs and pets, but know that the Lhasa can like to be the boss.